-c.
+- (2) The award established by the commission that allows all eligible applicants to receive an award. - b.
+When awarded in combination with other tuition-restricted funds, the total amount of tuition-restricted funding including an Iowa tuition grant cannot exceed the total tuition and mandatory fees charged to the recipient. - c.
 A part-time student will receive a prorated award, as defined by the commission, which is calculated by dividing the number of hours for which the student is enrolled by the required number of hours for full-time enrollment and multiplying the quotient by the maximum award.

-13.4(3) Awarding process.
+11.4(3) Awarding process.

 - a.
-The commission will provide notice of the eligibility criteria and maximum award to participating Iowa community colleges annually to authorize awarding. - b.
-The commission will designate eligible applicants for awards and provide Iowa community colleges with rosters of designated eligible applicants. - c.
-Iowa community colleges will notify recipients of the awards, clearly indicating the award amount and the state program from which funding is being provided and stating that the award is contingent on the availability of state funds. - d.
-Iowa community colleges will apply awards directly to student accounts to cover tuition and mandatory fees. - e.
-Iowa community colleges will provide information about eligible applicants to the commission in a format specified by the commission.
-Iowa community colleges will make necessary changes to awards due to a change in enrollment, program of study, and financial situation, and promptly report those changes to the commission. - f.
-Iowa community colleges are responsible for completing necessary verification and for coordinating other aid to ensure compliance with student eligibility requirements and allowable award amounts.
-Iowa community colleges will report changes in student eligibility to the commission. - g.
-The commission will periodically investigate and review compliance of Iowa community colleges participating in this program with the criteria established in Iowa Code section 256.192 and this rule.
+The commission will provide notice of the eligibility criteria and maximum award to participating eligible institutions annually to authorize awarding. - b.
+The commission will designate eligible applicants for awards and provide eligible institutions with rosters of designated eligible applicants. - c.
+Eligible institutions will notify recipients of the awards, clearly indicating the award amount and the state program from which funding is being provided and stating that the award is contingent on the availability of state funds. - d.
+Eligible institutions will apply awards directly to student accounts to cover tuition and mandatory fees. - e.
+Eligible institutions will provide information about eligible applicants to the commission in a format specified by the commission.
+Eligible institutions will make necessary changes to awards due to a change in enrollment or financial situation, and promptly report those changes to the commission. - f.
+Eligible institutions are responsible for completing necessary verification and for coordinating other aid to ensure compliance with student eligibility requirements and allowable award amounts.
+Eligible institutions will report changes in student eligibility to the commission.